pycom/pycom-documentation/content/tutorials/PyGate.md

 The Pygate is an 8-channel LoRaWAN gateway.
 This page will help you get started with it.

+While the Pygate shield has the radio chips required to act as a LoRaWAN gateway, it will require a WiPy3, GPy or LoPy4 to run the LoRaWAN gateway software and provide connectivity to the LoRaWAN server (TTN / ChirpStack etc.) via WiFi, Ethernet (with the optional PyEthernet adapter) or LTE-M (a GPy with a mobile subscription is required for LTE-M connectivity).

+A USB connection is recommended for the initial firmware update of the Pycom development module (WiPy 3, GPy, LoPy4) and to upload the configuration & start-up script.
+The module can be updated over the air via WiFi / LTE-M (depending on network capabilities) or via Ethernet connection which allows installation of the gateway in remote locations.

-The Pygate board can have an PyEthernet adapter connected which allows an ethernet connection.
-The PyEthernet also support PoE.
-Do check the separate [page and warning for PoE-NI!](/tutorials/all/poe)
+The Pygate board can have the PyEthernet adapter connected which allows an Ethernet connection.
+The PyEthernet also supports PoE.
+Please check the separate [page and warning for PoE-NI!](/tutorials/all/poe)

 ### Quickstart

-To connect your Pygate to a LoRa server, follow these steps:
+To connect your Pygate to a LoRa server, please follow these steps:

-1. Attach a WiPy, GPy or LoPy4 to the Pygate.
+1. Attach a WiPy 3, GPy or LoPy 4 to the Pygate.
 The RGB LED of the development board should be aligned with the USB port of the Pygate.
 1. Attach the LoRa Antenna to the Pygate.
 1. Flash the Pycom Device with with a firmware build where Pygate functionality is enabled.
+In the firmware update tool, please choose pygate as the firmware type.
-1. Create a `config.json` for your Pygate and upload it.
+1. Create a `config.json` for your Pygate and upload it (please check the template further below).
-1. Create a `main.py` that creates an uplink (wifi, ethernet or lte) and runs the LoRa packet fowarder.
+1. Create a `main.py` that creates an uplink (wifi, ethernet or lte) and runs the LoRa packet forwarder (see example below).
 1. Run the `main.py`.
+This file is automatically execute every time the module resets.
 1. Now it is operational.
-The communication from other LoRa nodes such as a LoPy4 will now reach the gateway and will receive up and downlink via the PyGate.
+The communication from other LoRa nodes such as a LoPy4 will now reach the gateway and will receive up and downlink messages via the PyGate.
 1. To stop the Pygate at any time press Ctrl-C on the REPL and run `machine.pygate_deinit()`.
 It will take a few seconds to stop the gateway tasks and safely power-off the concentrator.

 Make sure you supply a config matching your region (EU868, US915, etc), e.g. https://github.com/Lora-net/packet_forwarder/tree/master/lora_pkt_fwd/cfg.
-If you are in EU region, it should be sufficent to update the example below with your GW ID, the LoRa server address and port number.
+If you are in EU region, it should be sufficient to update the example below with your GW ID, the LoRa server address and port number.

 ### Example TTN Wifi